swooshoo/wordleunlimited/README.md

 Wordle Unlimited

-I love wordle and there exists a [wordle unlimited](https://wordleunlimited.org/) but there is a problems:
+I love wordle and there exists a [wordle unlimited](https://wordleunlimited.org/) but there is a problem:

 it requires I physically click with my mouse to play the next solve (I would prefer keeping both my hands on the keyboards while I play Wordle)